Piszmog/cfservices/README.md

 ```

 ## Retrieving Credentials of a Service
-Call `cfservices.GetServiceCredentials(..)` by passing the `VCAP_SERVICES` JSON and the name of the service to retrieve the
+Call `cfservices.GetServiceCredentials(..)` by passing the `VCAP_SERVICES` marshalled JSON and the name of the service to retrieve the
 credentials for.
 If `VCAP_SERVICES` is guaranteed to be an environment variable use `cfservices.GetServiceCredentialsFromEnvironment(..)`
 instead.